ChetanRaj0428-1998/Web-Devlopment/http/README.md

 ## Run the JSON server
-Open a terminal and navigate i.e)cd to the project directory then run 'json-server --watch db.json' and the server will start running on `http://localhost:3000/` .
+Open a terminal and navigate i.e)cd to the project directory then run `json-server --watch db.json` and the server will start running on `http://localhost:3000/` .

 To check if server is running type this url `http://localhost:3000`